signalfx/signalfx-agent/docs/monitors/telegraf-win_services.md

 # telegraf/win_services

- This monitor reports metrics about Windows services.
+ (Windows Only) This monitor reports metrics about Windows services.
 This monitor is based on the Telegraf win_services plugin.
 More information about the Telegraf plugin can be found [here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/win_services).